murtazaghulam99/sidcup-family-golf-website/README.md

 ## Testimonials

 "Excellent couple of hours, relax and enjoy the fun.
-Staff were accommodating, friendly, and very helpful.
+The staff were accommodating, friendly, and very helpful.
 Café on site for refreshments etc. Will keep children entertained during the holidays.
 Worth a visit if you haven’t been."

 ## What Are You Waiting For?

 Explore our Toptracer Range, Golf Lessons, and Adventure Golf.
 Join us for an exciting golfing experience!

 ```
-Please replace `"path/to/logo.png"` with the actual path or URL to your logo image.